Yan Chen, Assistant Professor

 efficiently than the one-on-one Q&A in office hours.

-available for announcement, and posting questions and answers.
+and cs.340.discuss) are available for announcement, and posting questions

 - Late policy:

-Unless otherwise indicated, homework and projects are due by the end of
+Unless otherwise indicated, homeworks and projects are due by the end of

 lecture on their due date.
 If you hand in an assignment late, we will take

 off 10% for each day (or portion thereof) it is late.

 It's OK to ask someone about the concepts, algorithms, or approaches